OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap_v2.md

   default: False

-  <p>Enables a warning message when A) the .vdb file is not found, B) the requested grid is not found, C) the grid is unspecified, but no grid is found<\p>
+  <p>Enables a warning message when A) the .vdb file is not found, B) the requested grid is not found, C) the grid is unspecified, but no grid is found</p>

   <h3>texture</h3>